Help! My Puppy Freaks Out When I Leave the Room. Will I Ever Get My Freedom Back?

 So… is this a big deal?
 Do I need to worry?

-And how you respond in this stage can shape your pup’s confidence, resilience, and how safe they feel with you down the line.
-You don’t have to do it perfectly, but it’s worth finding an approach that builds trust and helps the two of you come out the other side with a strong bond and minimal trauma.
+So it’s worth choosing a training approach that builds trust and helps the two of you come out the other side with a strong bond and minimal trauma.

 How to get your puppy to stop whining and barking and crying constantly

-“How do I get my puppy to be okay being alone” has always been the number one puppy discussion topic among students in our online academy.
-Through helping all these folks back from the brink, it’s become clear to us that a lot of the messaging around this issue… isn’t great.
+“How do I get my puppy to be okay being alone” has always been the number one puppy discussion topic among students in our online training school.
+Through helping all these folks get their lives back, it’s become clear to us that a lot of the messaging around this issue isn’t great.

-Some of the usual advice out there seems to care only about the puppy, leading the humans to run themselves ragged and crack under the pressure of a rigid training plan that doesn’t work in the real world.
+Some advice seems to care only about the puppy, leading the humans to run themselves ragged and crack under the pressure of a rigid training plan that doesn’t work in the real world.

 And some advice seems to care only about the human.
 Toss the puppy in the deep end and tell them “tough luck, better get the fuck over it because people can’t be expected to stop living their lives for you.
 Your generation is too soft, when I was your age I walked to school uphill both ways etc etc.”